deparkes/jobid/README.md

 The basic usage is:

     import jobid
-    jobid.jobid("dummy")

-The number "dummy" in the argument is required, but doesn't do anything other than prevent an error.
-Future versions will use this argument to record a comment in the log file.
+    jobid.jobid()

 which returns the JOBID number, and prints the JOBID plus the hostname of the computer you're running on.

+The default output of the log file 'jobid.log' is

 A record of all the JOBID numbers is kept in the file jobid.log.
 The log also includes a time stamp for the time you ran the job.

-## To Do
+## Change Log
+0.2.1
 - Allow comments in output file
 - Specify logfile output directory

+## To Do
+- Change __init__.py to blank file
 - Save preferences in a config file
+- implement argparser thing for commandline arguments
+- possible options
+    o JOBID only
+    o JOBID.hostname
+    o print details of an old job